Time zone is the same as US Central Standard Time. Belize does not observe daylight savings time.

 Casual Clothing for Belize Travel

 Belize is an informal country, with a very casual lifestyle.
 Bring your shorts, T-shirts and bathing suits, as well as some comfortable shoes.
-Hopkins Bay Resort is barefoot luxury at its best!
+Hopkins Bay Belize is barefoot luxury at its best!
 Other suggestions for your Belize adventure tours: A cap to protect your head from the tropical sun when you are boating or fishing.
 Loose fitting, light colored cotton pants and shirts, along with a comfortable pair of hiking shoes for exploring the mainland or trekking through the rain forest.
 A backpack, water bottle, snacks, camera and binoculars are also handy accessories for travel in Belize.
 Evenings can be cool in the winter seasons and a light wrap is suggested.

 Check-in time is 3:00pm and check-out time is 12 noon.

 While the tap water is technically safe to drink, we do not recommend that you do so.
-We provide bottled water in all of our rooms.
+We provide bottled water in all of rooms.